Who We Are

 Wouter Van de Voorde ,

-Wouter Van de Voorde grew up in Belgium and has a double master degrees in painting and printmaking from the Ghent Fine Arts Academy.
-In 2008 Wouter moved to Australia, where he now lives in Canberra with his wife Celia and son Felix.
-Wouter has been documenting his adopted home country extensively through a variety of film formats and cameras.
+Wouter Van de Voorde grew up in Belgium and has a double master’s degrees in painting and printmaking from the Ghent Fine Arts Academy.
+In 2008 Wouter moved to Australia, where he now lives in Canberra with his family.
+Wouter documents his personal life through a variety of film formats and stained silver prints.
+In the past two years he has published two well-received books with international publishers.

 Gabrielle Hall-Lomax ,